qooxdoo/qooxdoo/documentation/manual/source/pages/tool/grunt.rst

    Which tasks are available?
       Run ``grunt --help`` to see all registered tasks.

-   Will Grunt see my newly added (and also exported!) jobs from my config.json?
+   Will Grunt also register my newly added (and exported!) jobs from my config.json?
       Yes it should, otherwise it's a bug.

    How do I provide Generator options like ``-v``?